Bryte-David/Laravel-webmag-blog/README.md

 If the above is true, then
 1) Create a database and name it "moblog"
-2) Run php artisan migration
+2) Run php artisan migrate
 3) Run php artisan serve.

 Admin Login details -